 - soft-tissue swelling anterior to the tibial tuberosity

-- loss of the sharp inferior angle of the infrapatellar fat pad (Hoffa's fat pad)
+- loss of the sharp inferior angle of the infrapatellar fat pad (Hoffa fat pad)

 infrapatellar bursitis (clergyman's knee)

 Treatment and prognosis

-Treatment is usually conservative and involves rest, ice, activity modification - decreasing activities that stress the insertion (especially jumping or lunging sports), quadriceps and hamstring strengthening exercises.
+Treatment is usually conservative and involves rest, ice, activity modification (decreasing activities that stress the insertion, especially jumping and lunging sports), and quadriceps and hamstring strengthening exercises.
 Analgesia and padding to prevent pressure on the tibial tuberosity are also useful.
-Only rarely are therapeutic casts required 4-5.
+Only rarely are therapeutic casts required 4,5.